Category:

 By Michael Seid, Managing Director, MSA Worldwide

 When executed properly, retailers and restaurants are essentially theater, designed to engage consumers and deliver successfully on a company’s brand promise.
-While consistency in delivery to consumers is at the heart of every great brand, franchising – with its systems for training and support – is especially gifted at delivering its products and services uniformly.
-But the prescribed franchise system is really just a floor.
+Consistency in delivery to consumers is at the heart of every great brand.

 Adapting to Demographic Changes

-Compare the theater of an Apple store and the experience of a big-box retailer like Best Buy.
-Both sell similar products to similar consumers, and yet there is a palpable excitement in every Apple retail store that is absent from a visit to any big-box retailer.
-The information available about Apple products both within the store and online, and their methods of dealing with customers are advantages that other electronic big-box retailers have been unable to match.
-To be sustainable, retailers will be required to bring their brands and their in-store experience to life by engaging customers differently than in the past.
+Consider the theater of an Apple store.
+The palpable excitement in Apple retail stores is absent from big-box retailers.
+The information available about Apple products both within the store and online, consistent messaging on product exclusivity, and methods of engaging with customers, are advantages that other big-box retailers have been unable to match.
+To be sustainable, retailers must bring their brands and in-store experiences to life.

-Franchisees are fortunate in that the brands they license from their franchisors generally lend immediate credibility to consumers.
-There is a halo effect where the consumer’s positive feeling about a brand extends to each of the locations that share in the use of that brand name.
-You see this also with retailers that leverage the products of well-known celebrities or respected designers – even when the name on the product is not generally what the celebrity or designer is known for.
-Think of Ralph Lauren paint at Home Depot, Martha Stewart sheets and bedding at Macy’s, or Polo Ralph Lauren at Saks.
-How you leverage and present the brands at your disposal impacts the consumer’s perception of how they value you as a merchant to shop at.
+Franchisees are fortunate; the brands they license from their franchisors generally lend immediate credibility for consumers.
+The consumer’s positive feeling about a franchised brand creates a halo effect that extends to all of the franchise locations.
+You can also see this effect with retailers that leverage the products of well-known celebrities or respected designers – even when the name on the product is not generally what the celebrity or designer is known for.
+How you leverage and present the brands at your location impacts the consumer’s perceptions of your value as a shopping destination.

-Regardless of what you are selling today, standing still and operating as you have done in the past is not an option today.
 Good service, consistency, and convenience are no longer sufficient to be competitive.
-If they were, Sears and JC Penney would still be relevant in the retail world.
-Retailers need to transform their stores into brand experiences, because today’s consumer has an overwhelming array of options on where and how to buy.
-A successful retail experience is anything but standard, and we need to make the retail experience unique and memorable – delivering it in a way that engages consumers and successfully delivers on our brand promise.
+If they were, Sears and JC Penney would still be relevant.
+Retailers need to transform their stores into brand experiences, because today’s consumer has an overwhelming array of options.
+Making the retail experience unique and memorable means delivering it in a way that engages consumers and successfully delivers on our brand promise.

-Giving consumers a compelling reason to leave the comfort of their homes and the ease of online shopping is not something traditional retailing methods are designed to accomplish.
-To deliver an experience that has a unique excitement only possible through a live presentation, providing the buyer with an informative and differentiated experience, both merchant and consumer must take part in a scripted yet impromptu retail play.
-Retail Theatrics is where successful retailers are moving to challenge the ease, price, and perception of quality that retailing now provides.
-When successfully performed, Retail Theatrics creates an experience that turns customers into fans willing to share their purchasing experience online, through social media and in conversations with their friends.
+Give consumers a compelling reason to leave the comfort of their homes and travel to your brick-and-mortar retail store.
+To deliver an exciting and differentiated in-person experience, both merchant and consumer take part in a scripted, yet impromptu, retail play.
+When successfully performed, Retail Theatrics creates an experience that turns customers into fans willing to share their purchasing experiences online, through social media, and in conversations with their friends and family.

-Although much of the blame for the decline of brick-and-mortar is laid at the foot of the Internet, that is too easy an excuse to hide behind, and not completely true.
-Great merchants were executing their consumer offering like a theater experience long before the Internet even existed.
+Great merchants were executing their consumer offerings like a theater experience long before the Internet even existed.
 Today, most augment their landed experience with the inclusion of electronic tools.

-I travel a lot, as does most of MSA’s staff; last year I stayed at a Marriott property well over 100 nights.
-I stay at other properties from time to time, but I trust the Marriott brand and am Lifetime Platinum in their guest program.
-The information on their website is easily available and is detailed enough to let me know what each property offers and how far it is from where I need to be.
-Booking a room is fast and convenient and Marriott links to other brands, like Hertz, where I may also need to make a reservation, generally at a discount.
+I travel a lot, as does most of MSA Worldwide’s staff; during the year I stay at a Marriott property well over 100 nights.
+I trust the Marriott brand and am Lifetime Platinum in their guest program.
+The information on their website is easily available, and detailed enough to let me know what each property offers and how far it is from where I need to be.
+Booking a room is fast and convenient, and Marriott links to other brands, like Hertz, where I may also need to make a reservation, generally at a discount.
 I know the quality of the room will be high and consistent regardless of where I am in the world, and I know each room will have the fittings I expect.

 Shopping at Nordstrom is pure theater.
 Not only does Nordstrom understand retailing, they know what I buy.
 I appreciate that difference from Macy’s; the Nordstrom sales associate stays with me while I am shopping and makes suggestions on what would look good and what I should avoid.
 When the sale is completed, they wrap each item in the paper, put the items into a bag, and instead of handing the bag to me over the counter, they walk around and present it to me, making me feel that what I bought was important and that I am important to them also.